ShafiqueMahen2/tech258_cloud/what_is_cloud/readme.md

 ## Difference between OpEx and CapEx
 Operating Expenditure (OpEx) and Capital Expenditure (CapEx) are two terms used to understand the impact cloud computing may have on business expenditure.

-## OpEx
+### OpEx
-OpEx is the ongoing cost associated with the day-to-day operations of running and maintaing IT infrastructure.
+OpEx is the ongoing cost associated with the day-to-day operations of running and maintaining IT infrastructure.
 Some examples are Cloud service fees, IT staff salaries and internet costs.

-## CapEx
+### CapEx
 CapEx is the upfront costs associated with acquiring and deploying IT hardware and software.
 Some examples including, purchasing servers, upgrading data centers or buying software licenses.
 ## Is migrating to the cloud always cheaper?
 Although the cloud is generally cost-saving, there may be some situations where moving to the cloud could result in being more expensive.

 For example, if your organisation has stable workloads and predictable usage patterns, such as systems with low demand variability, the cost savings from the agility that comes with the cloud may be minimal, so it may be more beneficial to stay with on-premise hardware.

-## Marketshare Breakdown - What are the 3 largest providers known for?
+## Market-share Breakdown - What are the 3 largest providers known for?
 ![cloud_market_share.jpeg](images/cloud_market_share.jpeg)
 From diagram above we can see that: